Hypersomnia: Secondary hypersomnias

 Hypersomnia can be secondary to disorders such as clinical depression, multiple sclerosis, encephalitis, epilepsy, or obesity.
 Hypersomnia can also be a symptom of other sleep disorders, like sleep apnea.
 It may occur as an adverse effect of taking certain medications, of withdrawal from some medications, or of substance use.
 A genetic predisposition may also be a factor.
 In some cases it results from a physical problem, such as a tumor, head trauma, or dysfunction of the autonomic or central nervous system.

 Sleep apnea is the second most frequent cause of secondary hypersomnia, affecting up to 4% of middle-aged adults, mostly men.
 Upper airway resistance syndrome (UARS) is a clinical variant of sleep apnea that can also cause hypersomnia.
 Just as other sleep disorders (like narcolepsy) can coexist with sleep apnea, the same is true for UARS.
 There are many cases of UARS in which excessive daytime sleepiness persists after CPAP treatment, indicating an additional cause, or causes, of the hypersomnia and requiring further evaluation.

 Sleep movement disorders, such as restless legs syndrome (RLS) and periodic limb movement disorder (PLMD or PLMS) can also cause secondary hypersomnia.
 Although RLS does commonly cause excessive daytime sleepiness, PLMS does not.
 There is no evidence that PLMS plays "a role in the etiology of daytime sleepiness.
 In fact, two studies showed no correlation between PLMS and objective measures of excessive daytime sleepiness.
 In addition, EDS in these patients is best treated with psychostimulants—and not with dopaminergic agents known to suppress PLMS."

 Neuromuscular diseases and spinal cord diseases often lead to sleep disturbances due to respiratory dysfunction causing sleep apnea, and they may also cause insomnia related to pain.
 "Other sleep alterations, such as periodic limb movement disorders in patients with spinal cord disease, have also been uncovered with the widespread use of polysomnography."

 Primary hypersomnia in diabetes, hepatic encephalopathy, and acromegaly is rarely reported, but these medical conditions may also be associated with hypersomnia secondary to sleep apnea and periodic limb movement disorder (PLMD).

-Chronic fatigue syndrome and fibromyalgia can also be associated with hypersomnia.
-Chronic fatigue syndrome is "characterized by persistent or relapsing fatigue that does not resolve with sleep or rest.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and fibromyalgia can also be associated with hypersomnia.
+The CDC states that people with ME/CFS experience post-exertional malaise, fatigue, and sleep problems (among other symptoms).
 Polysomnography shows reduced sleep efficiency and may include alpha intrusion into sleep EEG.
-It is likely that a number of cases labeled as chronic fatigue syndrome are unrecognized cases of upper airway resistance syndrome" or other sleep disorders, such as narcolepsy, sleep apnea, PLMD, etc.
+ME/CFS can be comorbid with sleep disorders such as narcolepsy, sleep apnea, PLMD, etc.

 As with chronic fatigue syndrome, fibromyalgia may be associated with anomalous alpha wave activity (typically associated with arousal states) during NREM sleep.
 Also, researchers have shown that disrupting stage IV sleep consistently in young, healthy subjects causes a significant increase in muscle tenderness—similar to that experienced in "neurasthenic musculoskeletal pain syndrome".
 This pain resolved when the subjects were able to resume their normal sleep patterns.